|Lightship Nantucket II WLV 613, MA|

 In September of 1999, WLV-613 sailed to New Bedford, under command of Norman Lemoine, to be on hand for the dedication of a memorial to those who lost their lives aboard lightships.
 The centerpiece of the memorial is a bell recovered in 1963 from the Vineyard Sound Lightship, which sank in the 1944 Hurricane.
 As part of the dedication activities, the public was allowed to tour WLV-613 and a modern Coast Guard cutter.

-WLV-613 was placed on the market for $1.6 million in 2002, but did not change hands until William Golden acquired the vessel.
+WLV-613 was placed on the market for $1.6 million in 2002, but did not change hands until William Golden acquired the vessel in 2014.
 Golden purchased WLV-612, WLV-613’s sister ship, in 2000 and transformed it into a luxury vessel that is available for charters and events.
 On December 1, 2014, two tug boats towed WLV-613 from its berth in Wareham to New Bedford, where the lightship will be restored to its former glory.
 WLV-613 is in much better shape than its sister ship was in when Golden acquired it, so the lightship may be restored by the spring of 2015.

 The lightship is docked at the mouth of the Agawam River in Wareham.
 The lightship is privately owned.
 Grounds open, ship closed.